vipr-solutions/CodeChallenge/README.md

 ### 🔹 Backend (**C# & .NET 7+**)
 - Implement a **REST API** exposing the following endpoints:
   - `POST /media` - Add a new movie or TV show
-  - `GET /medias` - List all movies and TV shows
+  - `GET /media` - List all movies and TV shows
   - `POST /media/{id}/reviews` - Add a review (rating: 1-5)
-  - `GET /medias/{id}/reviews` - Retrieve all reviews for a movie/TV show
+  - `GET /media/{id}/reviews` - Retrieve all reviews for a movie/TV show
 - Store data either **in-memory** or in a **file**

 ### 🔹 Frontend (Any Framework)
 - Use **Vanilla JavaScript, Vue, React**, or any framework you're comfortable with
-- Fetch and display movies & TV shows from the API
+- Submit, fetch and display movies & TV shows from the API
 - Allow users to submit reviews
 - Display reviews beneath each movie/TV show